grav/doppler_custom/README.md

 ```

-After the Arduino project has been uploaded to the Doppler, check that the midi device is active:
+After the Arduino project has been uploaded to the Doppler, check that the midi device is active with `aplaymidi` (part of the `alsa-utils` package):

 ```
 $ aplaymidi --list